-Start early to avoid most of the crowds and it should take you no more than 30 minutes to reach the summit along a concrete path.
+Reservations are now required to park at and visit this site, and more information is available on the State Parks website.
+It should take you no more than 30 minutes to reach the summit along a concrete path.
 Towards the end of the path there’s a steep set of stairs and a tunnel before you come out to 360 degree views of the Honolulu area and the crater formed by an eruption thousands of years ago.
 The trail up was built in the early 1900s as part of the island’s defence facilities and there’s several concrete bunkers at the summit.

 2. Complete Hawaii’s stairmaster